sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor.md

           [
             {
               "type": "includes",
-              "text": "Only finds anchor if you match this string in a line that is between the start and end lines (best to ensure start is above and end is below the text you want to match).", },
+              "text": "Only finds anchor if you match this string in a line that is between the start and end lines", },
           ]
       },